It’s the New Year and you want to start it off strong with a great looking body.

 4. Determine your fat intake

-Yes, but here’s the kicker: dietary fat (the fat we get from foods) and what translates into fat on our body are very different things.
+Yes, but here’s the kicker: fat (from foods) and what translates into fat in our bodies are two different things.

-This will set your body up for optimum fat burning throughout the entire day as well as throughout the night.
+This will set your body up for optimum fat burning throughout the entire day, as well as maintain your insulin levels and growth hormone (GH) levels — a hormone that helps you maintain your muscle mass.

 Cutting Diet Plan Examples